← Back to Hub Next: Module 02 →

 Clinton's Trojan Horse

-President Clinton admits the difficulty of regulating the internet: "It's like trying to nail Jell-O to the wall."
+President Clinton admits the difficulty of regulating the internet: "Good luck!
+That's sort of like trying to nail Jello to the wall."
 The comment reveals both the hubris of the hegemon and a fundamental category error—treating the internet as merely "information" rather than infrastructure.

 Policy Architecture